-2. Quality of Interventions
+4. Quality of Academic Interventions

-Posts should be concise as possible by including a concern and then an action. e.g.
+Cedar thread posts should be concise as possible by including a concern and then an action. e.g.

-Concern: Jack has significantly under-performed in his last formal Cedar assessment

-Action: Parents notified by phone.
+Concern: Jack has significantly under-performed in his last formal Cedar assessment Action: Parents notified by phone.
 Jack will re-sit his assessment in Monday's TAP session.
 Jack has been added to the ISC for 3 extra periods each week to support him with his progress.